Zapix/telegram-contest/README.md

 *Component* is a function that returns virtual dom object

 *BaseComponent* is a component that takes whole state of application

+## MTProto

+*MTproto* is a protocol that uses by Telegram for communication between clients and telegram servers;

 ## API Reference